 Scott is an AV-Rated attorney who has been awarded board certification by the Florida Bar in the area of Business Litigation.
 In order to earn such certification, a lawyer must meet stringent experience requirements, pass a specialized test administered by the Florida Bar, and must complete continuing legal education classes in the field of specialization beyond that which is required to maintain standard Bar licensure.
-Each year since 2012, Scott has also been recognized by Florida Super Lawyers magazine as a “Rising Star” in Business Litigation and by Florida Trend Magazine as a “Legal Elite Up & Comer.”
+Each year since 2012, Scott has also been recognized by Florida Super Lawyers magazine as a “Rising Star” in Business Litigation and by Florida Trend Magazine.
+In 2018 and 2019, he was also recognized by The Best Lawyers in America magazine in the area of Commercial Litigation.

-He is a member of Rogers Towers’ Litigation Department and of the firm’s Banking and Financial Services Practice Group and Alcohol Industry Team.
-His practice is dedicated to representing business entities and individuals in complex litigation matters and other disputes in the areas of commercial litigation, business torts, real property, and civil trial practice.
+Scott is a member of Rogers Towers’ Litigation Department and of the firm’s practice groups for Eminent Domain & Condemnation, Banking and Financial Services, and Alcohol Industry Regulation.
+His practice is dedicated to representing business entities and individuals in complex litigation matters and other disputes in the areas of real property, banking litigation, business torts, and civil trial practice.

 The Alcohol Industry Team assists producers and retailers in the alcohol industry with such matters as obtaining and assigning liquor licenses, negotiating distribution contracts, and obtaining local government approval for production and sale.
 As a founder of Jacksonville’s downtown distillery, Manifest Distilling, Scott understands the legal challenges facing those in this growing industry.